general6r/Self-Supervised-Image-Classification/README.md

 # Self-Supervised-Classification
  In this project, we implement the method discussed in this paper: https://arxiv.org/pdf/1803.07728

-Give the resource limitations, we won't be training the entire network from scratch.
-Instead, we'll be focusing in a subset of the models's weigths.
+Given the resource limitations, we won't be training the entire network from scratch.
+Instead, we'll be focusing on a subset of the models's weights.
 After that, we'll train the network on the CIFAR10 dataset for classification using the labels from the dataset(fully-supervised) and without the labels (self-supervised).
 The network architecture we'll be using is already implemented in PyTorch.

 In essence, the network will learn to classify how each image has been rotated.
-After this training is performed, you can then fine-tune on the supervised task.
+After this training is performed, you can then fine-tune the supervised task.
 We'll be training a number of variations of the network (i.e. with / without this pre-training) and reporting results on each.